joda01/imagec-doc/docs/starting/first-steps.md

 All steps are performed from top to bottom.
 Each step can take either an image or a set of objects as input and either an image or a new set of objects as output.
 Based on the used command either the image is processed, objects are extracted or objects are processed.
-The colour bar next to the command indicates the type of command.
+The color bar next to the command indicates the type of command.

 Gray commands manipulate images, white command work on binary images and green commands work on objects.
 Translation commands translate the output from one input type to an other output type.